Which of the following is a disadvantage of a sole proprietorship... | Study Prep in Pearson+

 1

-Understand the concept of a sole proprietorship: A sole proprietorship is a business owned and operated by one individual.
-It is the simplest and most common form of business structure.
+Understand the concept of a sole proprietorship: A sole proprietorship is a business structure where a single individual owns and operates the business.
+It is the simplest and most common form of business ownership.

-Analyze the characteristics of a sole proprietorship: Key features include full control by the owner, simplicity in formation, and direct taxation of profits (no double taxation).
-However, it also comes with unlimited personal liability, meaning the owner is personally responsible for all debts and obligations of the business.
+Identify the disadvantages of a sole proprietorship: Sole proprietorships have certain drawbacks, such as limited ability to raise capital and unlimited personal liability for business debts.
+These are key disadvantages to consider.

-Evaluate the options provided in the question: Double taxation of profits is not applicable to sole proprietorships, as profits are taxed directly as part of the owner's personal income.
-Ability to raise large amounts of capital easily is not a typical feature of sole proprietorships due to limited resources and reliance on personal funds.
-Complex formation procedures are not a disadvantage, as sole proprietorships are easy to establish.
+Clarify the meaning of 'limited ability to raise capital': Since sole proprietorships rely on the owner's personal resources or loans, they often face challenges in securing large amounts of funding compared to corporations or partnerships.

 Watch next